yet-another-static-site-generator/yass/README.md

 If you have it, in main program directory (where this file is) enter terminal
 command: `others/generatedocs.py`.
 For more information about this script, please look [here](https://github.com/thindil/roboada#generatedocspy).
-This version of script have set all default settings for Hunter code.
+This version of script have set all default settings for the YASS code.
 If you have *Bob* installed, you can type `bob docs`.

 ## Contributing to the project